aishayusuff/Java-Practice-Projects/README.md

 an ArrayList to store the inputs.
 The 'percentage porportions' inputed are used to allocate the 'total spending money'.

 ### NOTE: The program will accept 'percentage proportions' until the total sum of inputs exceeds 100%.
 Afterwards, it will recalculate the last input, to ensure the sum is exactly 100.

+## 3. Average Stock
+This simple java project that updates the average price as well as the share capital of stocks.
+It uses a Stock class and an AverageStock runner class.
+Three variables ( shares, price, and capital), and 'Buying' and 'selling' methods are created in the Stock class.
+The former method updates the capital variable using increments, while the latter method updates the capital using decrements.
+Both methods accept parameters 'price' and 'shares.
+The price is unique but the shares increases/decreases the total number of share available per program run.

+## 4. StairCases
+This program builds a 'staircase' (or a triangle) using hash (*) symbol.
+It accepts two input values from the user: one for the number of stairs (stairsNumber) and the other for the width of the stairs - i.e the number of * per stairs - (stairsWidth).
+I have solved this program using two methods.
+The first method uses nested FOR loop, while the second solution uses the repeat Sring method.